muneebwaqas416/muneebwaqas416/README.md

 Worked on full-stack applications, backend services, microservices, enterprise integrations, dashboards, and data-driven systems using **React, Node.js, NestJS, Django, PostgreSQL, MySQL, and MongoDB**.

+### Full-Stack Engineer — Victory Waves

+**Aug 2023 – Jul 2024 · Remote, US**

+Built a scalable data ingestion and enrichment platform for US political filings using **Python, Django, Django REST Framework, PostgreSQL, TypeScript, Next.js, Playwright, Gemini API, Trigger.dev, AWS S3, and shadcn/ui**.

+Designed a unified multi-state ingestion pipeline with pluggable source adapters for different acquisition patterns, while using **Gemini API** to extract structured data from varying filing documents.

+Designed the **PostgreSQL schema and ERD**, built REST APIs and backend workflows, and implemented idempotent ingestion with source provenance to ensure reliable and traceable data processing.

+Developed enrichment workflows using **Apify, LinkedIn, SerpAPI, and Cheerio**, contributed to the Next.js frontend, and built pipeline tests and documentation.

 ---

 ## 🤖 AI & Agentic AI